-- 1.1 The purpose of this Timetable is to set out the key stages of and indicative timescale for the production of the Fermanagh and Omagh Local Development Plan 2030 (LDP). - 1.2 The Timetable meets the legislative requirements of the Planning Act (Northern Ireland) 2011 and the associated Planning (Local Development Plan) Regulations (Northern Ireland) 2015. - 1.3 The purpose of the Timetable is to help ensure that the plan process is efficiently managed and that the key stakeholders such as consultation bodies and the Planning Appeals Commission (PAC) are kept informed and can manage their own resources to facilitate involvement in the LDP process. - 1.4 The Timetable was approved by resolution of the Council in May 2016.
+- 1.1 The purpose of this Timetable is to set out the key stages of and indicative timescale for the production of the Fermanagh and Omagh Local Development Plan 2030 (LDP). - 1.2 The Timetable meets the legislative requirements of the Planning Act (Northern Ireland) 2011 and the associated Planning (Local Development Plan) Regulations (Northern Ireland) 2015. - 1.3 The purpose of the Timetable is to help ensure that the plan process is efficiently managed and that the key stakeholders such as consultation bodies and the Planning Appeals Commission (PAC) are kept informed and can manage their own resources to facilitate involvement in the LDP process. - The original Timetable was approved by resolution of the Council in May 2016.
 Following completion of the first key stage of the LDP process the publication of the Preferred Options Paper in October 2016 and subsequent consultation the Council agreed to review the LDP Timetable.
-A revised Timetable was agreed by the Council at its meeting on 7th November 2017.
-However, following advice from the Department of Infrastructure (hereinafter referred to as 'the Department'), it was decided to put it on hold until the ongoing engagement with consultees had been concluded and further evidence gathering had been undertaken. - 1.5 The Timetable has been further revised to provide a more realistic timeframe for the key remaining stages of the LDP process which includes the publication of the draft Plan Strategy. - 1.6 In relation to public consultation, this Timetable should be read alongside the Fermanagh and Omagh Statement of Community Involvement (SCI).
+A revised Timetable was agreed by the Council in June 2018. - 1.4 This further Revised Timetable is required to provide a more realistic timeframe for the key remaining stages of the LDP process which includes the Independent Examination of the draft Plan Strategy and publication of the Local Policies Plan.
+The timings of these key stages required adjustment to take account of: - the detailed consideration of issues raised in representations received to the Draft Plan Strategy; - the completion of LDP Steering Group meetings to discuss and agree the responses to these issues raised; - LDP workshops with Councillors prior to formal consideration before the Regeneration and Community Committee; and - the completion of key evidence updates. - 1.5 As outlined in Development Plan Practice Note 10 'Submitting Development Plan Documents for Independent Examination' (December 2019), the Department aims to consider the Council's submission within 8 weeks, and this has also been factored into the revised Timetable. - 1.6 In relation to public consultation, this Timetable should be read alongside the Fermanagh and Omagh Statement of Community Involvement (SCI). - 1.7 The Timetable meets the requirements of the Planning Act (Northern Ireland) 2011 and the Planning (Local Development Plan) Regulations (Northern Ireland) 2015, which requires Council to prepare and keep under review a Timetable for the preparation and adoption of its LDP.
+The Timetable has also been developed within the context of the Council's Corporate Plan.